 A GRAMMY-nominated “crystalline tenor” (Backstage) who was praised by the New York Times as “a tenor with a focused, powerful tone“ who sings with “subtlety” and “poignancy“, Stephen Sands is highly sought after as a soloist, conductor, music educator and ensemble member by some of the most prestigious institutions and conductors in the United States.
 Mr. Sands holds his Bachelors and Masters degrees from Westminster Choir College.

-Stephen is conductor of Downtown Voices, a semi-pro choral group that is part of the Trinity Wall Street music program, focused on bringing the best amateur and professional singers in the NYC metro area together into one choir for high level performances.
+Stephen is conductor of Downtown Voices, a new and exciting choral group that is part of the Trinity Wall Street music program, focused on bringing the best volunteer and professional singers in the NYC metro area together into one choir for high level performances.
 Of his conducting in Britten’s St. Nicholas, The New York Times said “In the sequences in which the adult choir sang at the front of the church, with the children’s choir in the organ loft, the conductor Stephen Sands beautifully balanced the sound and maintained order.
 The singers and instrumentalists had incisive, agile strength.”
-The 2015-2106 season will feature performances of Britten’s St. Nicolas, MacMillians Seven Last Words from the Cross and Beethoven’s Missa Solemnis and Symphony Number 9.
-The 2016-2017 season will feature a commissioned work by Zachary Wadsworth which will examine the rich history of downtown New York City and celebrate the 250th anniversary of St. Paul’s Chapel.
+The 2015-2106 season featured performances of Britten’s St. Nicolas, MacMillians Seven Last Words from the Cross and Beethoven’s Missa Solemnis and Symphony Number 9.
+The 2016-2017 season will feature a major commissioned work, Spire and Shadow, by Zachary Wadsworth, which will examine the rich history of downtown New York City and celebrate the 250th anniversary of St. Paul’s Chapel.
 Also this season Stephen will conduct Handel’s Israel in Egypt with the Trinity Baroque Orchestra and prepare the choir for Philip Glass’ Symphony Number 5.

 As an Artistic Director, Stephen has successfully raised funds from both individual and institutional sources for Music in the Somerset Hills, an organization dedicated to music education and performance in northern New Jersey.
-In 2016, Stephen will lead a concert of Music of the Movies, featuring actor Peter Dinklage and a professional orchestra of Broadway players, led by Jonathan Dinklage.
-In 2016-2017, Stephen will lead the Somerset Hills Community Chorus in a concert of Mozart’s Requiem and conduct a concert of Handel’s Water Music on a lake in Far Hills, NJ.
+In 2016, Stephen led a concert of Music of the Movies, featuring actor Peter Dinklage and a professional orchestra of Broadway players, led by Jonathan Dinklage.
+In 2016-2017, Stephen will lead the Somerset Hills Community Chorus in a concert of Mozart’s Requiem and conduct a concert of Handel’s Water Music on Ravine Lake in Far Hills, NJ.

 Stephen has been heard as the Evangelist and tenor soloist in numerous performances of Bach’s sacred oratorios, most recently with the Trinity Choir and Baroque Orchestra in the St. John Passion of J.S.
 Bach.
 As an ensemble member, Stephen sings with the Carmel Bach Festival Chorale, Vox Vocal Ensemble, Aoede Consort, TENET, Clarion Music Society, Pomerium, and is a full time member of the Choir of Trinity Wall Street under the direction of Julian Wachner.
-His extensive discography includes the recent releases of a CD of Bach Motets and the Complete Haydn Masses with the Choir of Trinity Wall Street.
-Recent releases include tenor solos in the Grammy nominated recording of Handel’s Israel and Egypt with the Choir of Trinity Wall Street, and a CD of Mannerist Motets of the Renaissance with Pomerium.
 StephenSands.net